cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 In case\ ``0<n_max_count_cpdf<infinity``, ``mps_genesim`` will behave
 intermediate between ENESIM and Direct Sampling.

-GENESIM is useful in case the local conditional distribtuion is needed, as is the case when conditioning to soft data.
+GENESIM is useful in case the local conditional distribution is needed, as is the case when conditioning to soft data.
 In this case, the GENESIM may be much faster than ENESIM.